-The article below offers an in depth eplaination of universal joint operation at angle.
+The article below offers an in depth explanation of universal joint operation at angle.
+Specifically we are focusing on drive shaft angle on lifted trucks and Jeeps.
 Read if you want to fully understand why drive line geometry is important and how it affects the type of shaft required.
 If you are looking for guidance on measuring angles, read our guide to measuring drive shaft angles.

 O.K. so now you've done it.
 You put that lift in your vehicle or changed the engine, transmission or transfer case or differential maybe all of the above and now your go anywhere four wheel drive baby rides like a out of balance washing machine.
 Or now that you've got all that raw power & torque you keep breaking your drive shaft.
 What do you do?
 The lift kit manufacturer may tell you one thing and the local drive line shop or mechanic will tell you another.
 You certainly haven't put this much time, effort and money into creating the ultimate 4X4 to live in fear of the possible catastrophic consequences which can come about (usually at the worst possible moment) from neglecting drive line considerations.

 So what do you do?
 Who do you believe?
 Larger joints?
 Possibly a C.V.?
 Quite frankly, only YOU can answer these questions.
 As with many problems in life the solution can usually be found by arming yourself with information.
 Unfortunately for you there is a lot of misinformation out there especially regarding proper u-joint angles.
 I hope to clear up a lot of this here.
 Please bear in mind that we are not working with an exact science.
 Some of the time things that in theory should work, do not, and other times people seem to be happy with a drive-line that by all standards should cause a horrible vibration or short life.
 Although your chances for success are greater if you do your homework and design around established principles.